MicrosoftDocs/azure-docs/articles/expressroute/expressroute-troubleshooting-expressroute-overview.md

     :::image type="content" source="./media/expressroute-troubleshooting-expressroute-overview/connectivity-issues.png" alt-text="Screenshot of connectivity issues option.":::

-1. In the dropdown for *Tell us more about the problem your are experiencing*, select **Connectivity to Azure Private, Azure Public, or Dynamics 365 services.**
+1. In the dropdown for *Tell us more about the problem you are experiencing*, select **Connectivity to Azure Private, Azure Public, or Dynamics 365 services.**

     :::image type="content" source="./media/expressroute-troubleshooting-expressroute-overview/tell-us-more.png" alt-text="Screenshot of drop-down option for problem user is experiencing.":::